Skip to main content

 Finding Statistics and Data Related to Rural Health

-• Understand rural health needs and rural/urban disparities,
+• Understand rural health needs and rural/urban disparities

-• Communicate rural health needs, and
+• Communicate rural health needs

 • Inform decision-making related to service delivery and policy